avalon60/ctk_theme_builder/docs/installs-upgrades.md

 They are not the primary packaged install path, and they are not installed automatically by `pip`.

-For an installed package, prefer the environment's `ctk-theme-builder` command.
-For a working copy, the wrapper scripts can be a practical way to launch the application, especially when creating clickable shortcuts on Windows or desktop launchers on Linux.
+In summary:

+- installed package: prefer the environment's `ctk-theme-builder` command
+- installed package with convenience launching: use `Tools -> Generate Launcher`
+- source checkout: the repo-local wrapper scripts can be a practical option